saezlab/progeny/README.md

 ```
 ## Installation

-For a detailed tutorial of how to use progeny in the context of of RNAseq data analysis, check out our [Transcriptutorial](https://github.com/saezlab/transcriptutorial)
+For a detailed tutorial of how to use progeny in the context of of RNAseq data analysis, check out our [Transcriptutorial](https://github.com/saezlab/transcriptutorial).

+PROGENy scores can be computed using [decoupler](https://github.com/saezlab/decoupler-py) in [R](https://github.com/saezlab/decoupleR) or [python](https://github.com/saezlab/decoupler-py).

 ## Updates